Fantom-foundation/Carmen/README.md

 Three main scenarios were tested:
 1. **Realistic traffic:** a mix of transactions that resemble realistic traffic, such as token transfers, token mints, and complex multi-step swaps.
 2. **Token swaps:** transactions calling the uniswap’s contract, which handles multi-step swaps between tokens, demonstrating what the next generation of DEXs can achieve.
-3. **Token transfers:** transactions processing only ERC-20 transfers, demonstrating usage for next-generation wallets, payment providers.
+3. **Token transfers:** transactions processing only ERC-20 transfers, demonstrating usage for next-generation wallets, and payment providers.

 The client could process thousands of transactions per second as depicted in the table and further detailed in [a blog post](https://blog.fantom.foundation/3-incredible-performances-from-fantom-sonic-closed-testnet/).